cromachina/fanbox-bot/README.md

 ## Install and configuration
 - Create a Discord app and bot:
     - https://discordpy.readthedocs.io/en/stable/discord.html
-    - Additional step: Go to your bot application settings, under the `Bot` tab, scroll down to `server members intent` and turn it on.
+    - Additional steps: Go to your bot application settings, under the `Bot` tab, scroll down and enable the following settings:
-        - This intent is needed for the reset and purge functionality to work, even if they are not used.
+        - `Server Members Intent`
+        - `Message Content Intent`
-    - It is easiest to invite your bot instance to your server with administrator permissions to prevent permission errors.
-You can try using more restrictive permissions, but good luck.
+    - ⚠ It is easiest to invite your bot instance to your server with administrator permissions to prevent permission errors.
+You can try using more restrictive permissions, but you will probably run into issues.
-    - Only invite one instance of a running bot to one server.
+    - ⚠ Only invite one instance of a running bot to one server.
 If you invite the bot instance to multiple servers, it will only work with the first server it can find, which might be randomly ordered.
-If you need a bot to run in multiple servers, then run different instances of the bot out of different directories (so that you can have a unique config for each server, and the registry files wont clash).
+        - If you need a bot to run in multiple servers, then run different instances of the bot out of different directories, with different bot tokens (you have to create a new Discord app).
 - The bot must be running continually to service random requests and run periodic functions.
 If you do not have a continually running computer, then I recommend renting a lightweight VM on a cloud service (Google Cloud, AWS, DigitalOcean, etc.) to host your bot instance.
 - I recommend installing Docker to run the bot, to both mitigate build issues and have your bot start automatically if your computer or VM restarts.
   - For Windows: https://www.docker.com/products/docker-desktop/